-|Lance Bennett||University of Washington, US|
+|W. Lance Bennett||University of Washington, USA|

 |Rodney Benson||New York University, USA|

-|Andrew Chadwick||Royal Holoway, UK|
+|Andrew Chadwick||Loughborough University, UK|

 |Frank Esser||University of Zurich, Switzerland|

-|Dan Hallin||University of California, San Diego, US|
+|Daniel C. Hallin||University of California, San Diego, USA|

-|Christina Holtz-Bacha||University of Erlangen-Nürnberg, Germany|
+|Christina Holtz-Bacha||University of Erlangen-Nuremberg, Germany|

-|Sallie Hughes||University of Miami|
+|Sallie Hughes||University of Miami, USA|

-|Ana Langer||University of Glasgow|
+|Ana Langer||University of Glasgow, UK|

 |Paolo Mancini||Università di Perugia, Italy|

-|Duncan McCargo||University of Leeds, UK|
+|Duncan McCargo||University of Copenhagen, Denmark|

-|Sarah Oates||University of Glasgow, UK|
+|Sarah Oates||University of Maryland, USA|

-|Henrik Örnebring||Karlstads Universitet, Sweden|
+|Henrik Örnebring||Karlstad University, Sweden|

 |Barbara Pfetsch||Freie Universität Berlin, Germany|

-|Mauro Porto||Tulane University|
+|Mauro Porto||Tulane University, USA|

-|Tamir Schaefer||Hebrew University of Jerusalem|
+|Tamir Sheafer||Hebrew University of Jerusalem, Israel|